 Entering the interior of the vessel one finds the galley to port and navigation table, electrical panel and storage to starboard.
 A drop leaf table is in the center of the salon and both settees open out to provide double berths.
 The head is to port.
 The v berth provides additional sleeping accommodations for two.
 There is ample storage space throughout the entire boat.
 The light finish of the interior oak creates a light and spacious feel within the cabin.

 This is a rare opportunity to own a replica of the legendary schooner Malabar II.
-The Schooner Tao is currently on-the-hard for the winter in Brookhaven on Long Island, NY.
-Other than the usual Spring commissioning chores, she is in turn key condition and ready to go sailing with her new owners!
+Given the necessary work to restore this schooner to Bristol condition, the price is dropped accordingly.
+The Schooner Tao is currently on her mooring in Brookhaven on Long Island, NY.
+The price has been reduced to $22,500 or best offer.